-HB2618 2 of 3
+SB1413 2 of 3

 - 2. The implementation of the use of general or local exhaust ventilation in areas of the school building where housekeeping and maintenance activities involve the use of equipment or products that could reasonably be expected to result in hazardous chemical or particulate exposures; - 3.
 The maintenance in operable condition of windows, doors, vents, stacks, and other portals designed or used for natural ventilation in buildings without mechanical ventilation; and - 4.
-The prompt investigation of all school board employee complaints of signs or symptoms that may be associated with building-related illness or sick building syndrome. - B. Each school board shall maintain and review and update at least annually and whenever it deems necessary based on the circumstances a written plan describing how it will achieve compliance with this article that includes the identity and responsibilities of the designated individual and procedures for (i) following a preventive maintenance schedule for each building system; (ii) keeping and locating relevant records and compliance documents as set forth in § 22.1-141.8; (iii) investigating school board employee complaints; (iv) responding to signed school board employee complaints that have been submitted to the Department pursuant to § 22.1-141.9 alleging a violation of any applicable air quality standards; (v) n otifying school board employees of work that may introduce air contaminants; (vi) controlling microbial and fungal growth and air contaminants; (vii) responding to unsafe temperatures and carbon dioxide levels; (viii) maintaining air quality during renovations and remodeling; and (ix) maintaining natural ventilation in buildings without mechanical ventilation.
+The prompt investigation of all school board employee complaints of signs or symptoms that may be associated with building-related illness or sick building syndrome. - B. Each school board shall maintain and review and update at least annually and whenever it deems necessary based on the circumstances a written plan describing how it will achieve compliance with this article that includes the identity and responsibilities of the designated individual and procedures for (i) following a preventive maintenance schedule for each building system; (ii) keeping and locating relevant records and compliance documents as set forth in § 22.1-141.8; (iii) investigating school board employee complaints; (iv) responding to signed school board employee complaints pursuant to § 22.1-141.9 alleging a violation of any applicable air quality standards; (v) notifying school board employees of work that may introduce air contaminants; (vi) controlling microbial and fungal growth and air contaminants; (vii) responding to unsafe temperatures and carbon dioxide levels; (viii) maintaining air quality during renovations and remodeling; and (ix) maintaining natural ventilation in buildings without mechanical ventilation.
+Such plan shall also include, in accordance with § 22.1-141.8, copies of any school board employee complaints filed and responses to such complaints made pursuant to § 22.1-141.9 during the immediately preceding year.
+Each school board shall annually publish on its website and submit to the Department such plan maintained, reviewed, and updated pursuant to this subsection.